-So there I was, frantically searching my kitchen and checking the cabinets, trying to visualize what I could throw together (and still be edible).
+So there I was, frantically searching my kitchen and checking the cabinets, trying to visualize what kind of recipe I could throw together (and would still be edible).
 And, let me tell you, I both buckle and thrive under pressure.
 It’s like I’m like MacGyver with a serious case of the feels.
 And, oh, the feels.
 I was in a serious panic.

-When I finally made a decision on what would be on the blog the following day, it came to what I just happened to have on hand:
+Thankfully inspiration struck, and when I finally made a decision on what would be on the blog the following day, it hinged on three ingredients:

 Oreos, Baileys, and some heavy whipping cream.

 And, you guys, I could see it all coming together so clearly.
 I was going to make Baileys Cookies and Cream Parfaits and they were going to be epic.

 But do you know what I never, ever could have foreseen?

 Was just how much ya’ll would love those parfaits.

 Like, seriously, you guys went nuts over them.
 In the days after the Baileys parfait was posted, you guys broke my site trying to get to the recipe.
 Multiple times.

 And I love you all the more for it.

 So in honor of those wildly popular parfaits, I bring you the newest adaptation of my most popular recipe: Baileys Cookies and Cream Dip!